 Together, you and your treatment team can discuss your kidney cancer treatment options.
 The best approach for you may depend on a number of factors, including your general health, the kind of kidney cancer you have, whether the cancer has spread and your preferences for treatment.

-The type of surgery your doctor recommends will be based on your cancer and its stage, as well as your health.
-Surgery carries a risk of bleeding and infection.
+The type of surgery your doctor recommends will be based on your cancer and its stage, as well as your overall health.

 Treatment to freeze cancer cells (cryoablation).
 During cryoablation, a special hollow needle is inserted through your skin and into the kidney tumor using ultrasound or other image guidance.
-Cold gas in the needle is used to cool down or freeze the cancer cells.
+Cold gas in the needle is used to freeze the cancer cells.